Joeyetinghan/starter-hugo-portfolio-theme/content/authors/admin/_index.md

 highlight_name: true
 ---

 👋 I am a senior majoring in Operations Research and Engineering at Cornell.
-Planning to pursue a Ph.D. in Operations Research related fields, I am passionate about applying optimization and simulation methods to inform decision-makings that benefit the society.
+Planning to pursue a Ph.D. in fields related to Operations Research, I am passionate about applying optimization and simulation methods to inform decision-makings that benefit the society.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/resume.pdf" "newtab" >}}CV{{< /staticref >}}.